-For the avoidance of doubt, in the case of directors, the obligations as set forth above are subject to any applicable provisions in the Amended and Restated Memorandum and Articles of Association of the Company (the "Articles").
+For the avoidance of doubt, in the case of directors, the obligations as set forth above are subject to any applicable provisions in the Articles.

 VII.
 Company Records

 Accurate and reliable records are crucial to our business.
 Our records are the basis of our earnings statements, financial reports and other disclosures to the public and guide our business decision-making and strategic planning.
 Company records include booking information, payroll, timecards, travel and expense reports, e-mails, meeting minutes, accounting and financial data, measurement and performance records, electronic data files and all other records maintained in the ordinary course of our business.